remiclarisse/chor-rivest-cryptosystem/sage/DLP/README.md

 Stephen C. Pohlig and Martin E. Hellman, **An Improved Algorithm for Computing Logarithms over GF(p) and Its Cryptographic Signifiance**, in *IEEE Transactions on Information Theory*, 1978

 Martin E. Hellman and Justin M. Reyneri, **Fast Computation of Discrete Logarithms in GF(q)**, in *Advances in Cryptology: Proceedings of CRYPTO '82*, 1982

+Don Coppersmith, **Fast Evaluation of Logarithms in Fields of Characteristic Two**, in *IEEE transactions on information theory*, 1984

+Leonard M. Adleman and Ming-Deh A. Huang, **Function Field Sieve Method for Discrete Logarithms over Finite Fields**, in *Information and Computation*, 1999

+Antoine Joux and Reynald Lercier, **The Function Field Sieve in the Medium Prime Case**, in *Advances in Cryptology: EUROCRYPT 2006*, 2006

+Antoine Joux, **A new index calculus algorithm with complexity L(1/4+o(1)) in small characteristic**, 2013